hwayne/learntla/content/pluscal/behaviors/_index.md

 This isn't the most optimal way of writing it, but I wanted to showcase both `with` and `either` here.
 You could probably use just the `either`. `BOOLEAN` is a TLA+ builtin and is equal to the set `{TRUE, FALSE}`.
 As you can see, every step this picks a single flag and either sets it to true or false.
 Fairly simple, if cumbersome.

 {{% q %}}
-How many possible _behaviors_ are there after three loops?
+How many possible _behaviors_ are there after three loop iterations?
 Keep in mind that distinct behaviors can have the same end state.

 {{% ans 3havior %}}
 There are 8 initial states.
 On each loop, the model chooses one of three values and takes one of two actions with it, for a total of 6 paths per loop.
 So after three loops there are 8*6^3 ~ 1800 behaviors.
 However, there are only 8 possible current states: most of the behaviors lead to a duplicate outcome.